scipy-conference/scipy_proceedings/papers/kapil_arya/dmtcp.rst

 Since the expression is "good" at the beginning of Figure :ref:`reverse-watch` and it is "bad" at the end of that figure, there must exist a buggy statement --- a statement exhibiting the transition from "good" to "bad".
-A standard binary search algorithm converges to some instance in which the next statement transitions from "good" to "bad".
-By definition, FReD has found the statement with the bug.
+A standard binary search algorithm converges to a case in which the current statement is "good" and the next statement transitions from "good" to "bad".
+By the earlier definition of a "bug", FReD has found a statement with a bug.
 This represents success.

 If implemented naively, this binary search requires that some statements may need to be re-executed up to :math:`\log_2 N` times.
 However, FReD